Bloch's theorem: Mathematical caveat

+Superposing these states with the direct integral would throw the states out of the original Hilbert space (and - possibly - provide only generalized eigenstates in a larger space, e.g. in the top space of a Gelfand triple), but the spectra of these Hamiltonians combine into the continuous band spectrum of the original Hamiltonian.

 History and related equations

 The concept of the Bloch state was developed by Felix Bloch in 1928 to describe the conduction of electrons in crystalline solids.
 The same underlying mathematics, however, was also discovered independently several times: by George William Hill (1877), Gaston Floquet (1883), and Alexander Lyapunov (1892).
 As a result, a variety of nomenclatures are common: applied to ordinary differential equations, it is called Floquet theory (or occasionally the Lyapunov–Floquet theorem).
 The general form of a one-dimensional periodic potential equation is Hill's equation: